Water Meter Case Study

 Problem Statement

-Meters are read by hand in dark, cramped, or hard-to-reach spots.
-Workers bend into tight corners or climb ladders just to line up a shot or view the dial.
-Poor light and odd angles make it hard to see all the digits.
-This slows each stop and drains energy by the end of the shift.
+Manual meter reading presents multiple challenges that slow down work and increase costs.
+Meters are often placed in dark, cramped, or hard-to-reach spots.
+Workers must bend into tight corners or climb ladders just to line up a clear view of the dial.
+Poor light and awkward angles make it difficult to see all the digits, which slows down each stop and drains worker energy by the end of a shift.

 Objectives & Success Criteria